roxgib/anki-contanki/README.md

 Connect your controller via USB or Bluetooth, install the add-on and restart Anki, and click and button to get started.

 Since Anki has a lot of functions to map, Contanki uses modifier buttons (by default, the triggers (R2 and L2) are used).
 This mean that the other buttons will trigger different commands according to whether a modifier button is held down, similar to shift, control, etc on a keyboard.
 Holding down the modifier buttons will also pull up an overlay showing the control binding for the current context.
-To show the overlay for the unmodified control, hold down both triggers at once.
+To show the overlay for the unmodified controls, hold down both triggers at once.

 Controls can be reassigned using the add-on's config dialog.
 You can assign controls for each context (review, deck browser, etc), as well as global settings that are used if a control isn't assigned to a particular context.
 It is suggested that you try the default control bindings to begin with, and make changes as needed.
 You can remove any actions you don't need if the controls overlay is too cluttered.